sartorlab/mint/README.md

 make compare_classification
 ```

+To see what will be run by the pipeline without *actually* running anything, you can `make -n pulldown_align`, etc. for each of the commands.

 Depending on the computing hardware used, projects can be run with the `make -j n` command where `n` is a positive integer.
 The `-j` flag specifies how many commands `make` is allowed to run simultaneously.
 When it is not present, the default is to run commands in serial.

 **NOTE:** Some software in the `mint` pipeline have options for the number of processors to use, so some care should be taken not to exceed the computing limitations of the hardware.
 For example, `bismark` tends to use 5 cores per instantiation, so using `make -j 5` would really use 25 cores.